‘Honey Boo Boo’ News: Sugar Bear Ties The Knot Again, Get The Details

 This makes everyone wonder if Sugar Bear’s new show could be on WE as well or if it could be something that TLC picked up, which is the channel that their show used to be on.
 Hopefully, more information will come out very soon about what is going on with Sugar Bear and his new wife with their series.

 Are you shocked to hear that Sugar Bear already got married to someone new?
 Would you watch a television show with him on it?
 Sound off in the comments below on your thoughts.
-Hopefully, news will come out about his show soon and in the mean time you can watch Mama June on her new show on WE.
+Hopefully, news will come out about his show soon, and in the meantime, you can watch Mama June on her new show on WE.